Skip to content

 Surface Finish Inconsistency

 Parts requiring multiple setups may show visible surface finish differences where setups meet.
-This is normal for prototypes — if cosmetic consistency matters, specify it explicitly on the drawing.
+This is normal for prototypes.
+If cosmetic consistency matters, specify it explicitly on the drawing.

 Document Your Findings

 Create a first-article report even for prototypes.
 Record measured dimensions vs. drawing tolerances, surface finish observations, thread fit results, and any assembly issues.
-This report becomes the baseline when you transition to production — it tells the production shop exactly what the prototype shop achieved and where to focus process validation.
+This report becomes the baseline when you transition to production.
+It tells the production shop exactly what the prototype shop achieved and where to focus process validation.
 For guidance on transitioning from prototype to production volumes, see our prototype-to-production scaling guide.

 Pro Tip